2019, Honors College

-Joseph, a senior Cyber Security Engineering major in the Honors College, uses this passion as a driving force for her work with the National Society of Black Engineers (NSBE).
-This year, Joseph serves as the Terror Zone (D.C., MD, VA) Coordinator.
-She oversees all NSBE chapters in the DMV region and plans zone summits, one of which occurred earlier in the Fall 2018 semester.
+While at Mason, Doreen was an active member of the Honors College while purusing the Cyber Security Engineering.
+She used here passion for helping other underpresented people as a driving force for her work with the National Society of Black Engineers (NSBE).
+Last year, Joseph served as the Terror Zone (D.C., MD, VA) Coordinator.
+She oversaw all NSBE chapters in the DMV region and plans zone summits, one of which occurred earlier in the Fall 2018 semester.

 Joseph made sure that her workshops for the summit were accessible to both collegiate NSBE and K-12 NSBE Jr. members.

 Before becoming a leader for NSBE nationwide, she served as Vice President of George Mason’s chapter during her junior year.
 In this role, she ensured that the chapter’s board members were fulfilling their duties.

 “I have been able to use that with the presidents [of the various university NSBE chapters] I am interacting with this year,” Joseph said, relating her campus position to her national role.
 “I [make] sure they are interacting with their chapters on campus and [that] they are getting all of the information they need to be successful leaders in this organization.”